MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-rotate-secrets.md

     >
     > Contact support if you experience repeated secret rotation failures.

-## Update the baseboard management controller (BMC) credential
+## Update the BMC credential

-The baseboard management controller (BMC) monitors the physical state of your servers.
+The baseboard management controller monitors the physical state of your servers.
 Refer to your original equipment manufacturer (OEM) hardware vendor for instructions to update the user account name and password of the BMC.

 >[!NOTE]
 > Your OEM may provide additional management apps.
 Updating the user name or password for other management apps has no effect on the BMC user name or password.